LGDeveloper/QCircle-Design-Template/README.md

 purpose and functions of LG QCircle design template library, and the types of design template that the library provides are explained.
 It also details preparations to use the library.

+QCircle-Design-Template: source of library project
-Library project & Sample Applications are provided
+Samples: 2 Sample Applications are provided